Condos & Townhomes

 Condos & Townhomes in Silicon Valley

 How is the Campbell real estate market?
-Campbell is still in a strong seller’s market, but like the rest of the county, has been in a period of cooling these past few months.
+Campbell is still in a strong seller’s market, but like the rest of the county, is looking warmer than it was in spring.

 If you’re selling, perhaps last summer you’d have gotten 4 – 6 offers on your well prepared, beautifully staged, and aggressively priced home for sale.
 Recently, we’ve started to see those numbers again as restrictions on the market ease.
 However, we are still seeing buyers bring in offers with normal contingencies, particularly if there are not any competing bids.
 With the restrictions on showings and real estate in general, these numbers may still be low, especially if there is delayed market activity from spring.

 Here’s a quick view of the Campbell real estate market stats from Altos Research, using LIST prices: